-In May 2021, the Corporation entered into an investment agreement with a subsidiary of Shenzhen Hepalink Pharmaceutical Group Co., Ltd. ("Hepalink") whereby Hepalink purchased 10% secured convertible debentures of the Company in the aggregate principal amount of US\$6 million (the "Debentures") for a purchase price equal to the principal amount of the Debentures.
-In April 2022, the Corporation closed a one-year extension of its Debentures, and payment of accrued interest thereon, extending the maturity date to May 13, 2023.
+In May 2021, the Corporation entered into an investment agreement with a subsidiary of Shenzhen Hepalink Pharmaceutical Group Co., Ltd. ("Hepalink") whereby Hepalink purchased a 10% secured convertible debenture of the Company in the aggregate principal amount of US\$6 million (the "Debenture") for a purchase price equal to the principal amount of the Debenture.
+In April 2022, the Corporation closed a oneyear extension of its Debenture, and payment of accrued interest thereon, extending the maturity date to May 13, 2023.
+In March 2023, the Corporation announced a further one-year extension of its Debenture, and payment of accrued interest thereon, extending the maturity date to May 13, 2024.
+In connection with the extension, the interest rate was amended from 10% to 12% per annum, commencing on May 13, 2023.
+In July 2024, the Corporation closed a two-year extension of its Debenture, and payment of accrued interest thereon, extending the maturity date to May 13, 2026.
+In connection with the most recent extension, the interest rate was amended from 12% to 18% per annum, commencing on May 13, 2024, and the right of Hepalink to convert the principal amount of the Debenture and interest thereon into common shares of the Corporation was eliminated.